jnozzi/cocoadev.com/SiteContent/General/KelvinNishikawa.markdown

-I like baking [[OpenGL]], Carbon, and Quicktime into Cocoa pies.
+I like baking General/OpenGL, Carbon, and Quicktime into Cocoa pies.
 They taste great.

 *home: http://www.variableaspect.com